 Marie Cassidy MS Ed has been the Family Specialist for the Medford Family Network Family Center of the Medford Public Schools for the past 16 years.
 Marie has four stepchildren and five grandchildren.
-Denise Rosa is the Family & Community Outreach Coordinator at the Haley Pilot Elementary School in Roslindale, MA as well as the proud mother of four children ages 18, 12, 10 and 6.
-Patrick Tiernan is the Religious Education Chair at Boston College High School as well as the father of a two-year-old son, Gabriel.
+Denise Rosa is the Family & Community Outreach Coordinator at the Haley Pilot Elementary School in Roslindale, MA as well as the proud mother of five children ages 21, 16, 12, 9, and 14 months.
+Patrick Tiernan is the Religious Education Chair at Boston College High School as well as the father of a four-year-old son, Gabriel.

 Is there anything parents and/or children should be doing over the summer to keep up with school and get ready for the next school year?

 Marie: It’s all about making connections!
 What your child experienced in the past school year will come up again in September.
 Think about what s/he learned and build upon those things in fun ways Use the local sites such as parks, lakes, ponds, beaches and pools to notice same and different; to sort things; to count; to name and identify objects; to use all their muscles in balancing and stretching games; to use their imaginations and create stories that add different situations, feelings, and interactions.
 Go to local museums using library passes and explore different worlds – planetary, electricity, design, music, science – that are as interactive as possible.

 Finally, even with more flexible schedules in the summer, it is important to keep the concept of schedule in place.
 Ask your child to help plan a day or an afternoon.
 What is the first thing you do?
 What comes next?
 What is the last thing in the afternoon?
 What is the first thing at night?
 Or, just keep him/her aware that there is a sequence to daily things – dressing, brushing teeth, eating, cleaning up.
 One week before school starts, begin to practice the new morning and evening school schedule.